yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/blobstore-cache-policy.markdown

 {% endhighlight %}

 and relogin.

+The number of of flash devices/partitions should be aligned with the space instances number that you want to deploy on a machine.
+For creating partitions you can use fdisk like explained [here](http://www.howtogeek.com/106873/how-to-use-fdisk-to-manage-partitions-on-linux/).

 - Make sure your user has read/write permissions to flash devices
 - Make sure your user has read/write permissions to /tmp